 - Morality Pet: In The Tree of Might, he calms Oozaru Gohan after he goes berserk and attacks his own father.

 - No Name Given: The original French dub of Z, as usual.

-- Non-Human Sidekick: To Gohan in the movie and in Garlic-filler arc.
+- Non-Human Sidekick: To Gohan in the movie and in the Garlic Jr. filler arc.

 - Undying Loyalty: To Gohan, even in his Great Ape form.

 - A Taste of the Lash: He's a little too eager to beat his students with a whip.